 Field trips are a part of the total instructional program and are planned with specific objectives in mind.
 Funding by parents is voluntary but without financial parent support, field trips may need to be cancelled.
-When a field trip is to be taken, your child will bring home a permission form giving the designation, date and times.
+When a field trip is to be taken, your child will bring home a permission form giving the destination, date and times.
 This form MUST be returned with the parent/guardian signature before your child will be allowed to go on the trip-no exceptions!
 While all field trips are a support to our instructional program, students that miss the trip (due to safety or discipline reasons only) will be given assignments related to the overall theme.
 Parents that wish to chaperone and are responsible for a group of students, must have a valid volunteer card (current for 2 years).
 If parents wish to accompany their child on field trips and do not have a volunteer card, they may follow behind the bus to the destination and monitor only their child.
 We welcome parents and guardians to join our fun.
 The teachers have complete and ultimate authority of all students while off campus.

 CLUBS AND COMPETITIONS There is something for everyone!
 Students are allowed to participate in a maximum of 2 clubs/events.
 Attendance and punctual pick up/drop off are imperative.
-Exceptions may be made to the (2) Rule after conferencing with the principal.
+Should a problem arise, the sponsors and administration will meet to determine if continuation in the club is possible, Exceptions may be made to the (2) Rule after conferencing with the principal.
+Applications, Invitations, and Interest Forms will be given to homeroom teachers in September so that students may begin gathering for these extra-curricular activities.
+Club meeting days, times, and frequency will be determined by the sponsors.